jbequ5/SAGE-Enigma-Subnet/README.md

 ### Core Differentiators — What Makes Enigma Truly SOTA

-**1. Verifier-First Discipline + Full DVRP Pipeline**
+**1. Verifier-First Discipline + Full DVR Pipeline**
 Every challenge begins with a formal **Verifiability Contract** — the single source of truth defining required artifacts, composability rules, dry-run success criteria, and synthesis guidance.

-The complete **DVRP Pipeline** (Decompose → Verify → Recompose) enforces this contract at every layer with ruthless determinism:
+The complete **DVR Pipeline** (Decompose → Verify → Recompose) enforces this contract at every layer with ruthless determinism:
-- Planning Arbos generates and self-critiques the contract with deep graph search for high-signal fragments.
+- Planning Arbos generates and self-critiques the contract with deep graph search to use high-signal memory fragments.
-- Orchestrator Arbos runs 2-round critique-first debate to produce per-subtask contract slices and executable verifier snippets, with **strict heterogeneity veto**.
+- Orchestrator Arbos runs 2-round critique-first debate to produce per-subtask contract slices and executable verifier snippets, all snippets are pre-run to verify they're executable before dry-run.
-- Hardened Dry-Run Gate tests the full plan on intelligent winning + adversarial mocks before any swarm compute is spent.
+- Hardened Dry-Run Gate tests the full plan on intelligent winning + adversarial mock data before any swarm compute is spent.
-- Swarm workers validate locally against their contract slice.
+- Swarm workers activate, solve assigned subtasks, and validate locally against their contract slice.
 - Symbiosis Arbos (intermediate layer) discovers emergent mutualisms across raw outputs using graph-searched patterns.
-- Synthesis Arbos performs multi-proposal debate, enriched with borrowed fragments, and final contract enforcement.
+- Synthesis Arbos performs multi-proposal debate, enriched with borrowed fragments, and final contract enforcement while building the final solution.
 - ValidationOracle is the sole source of truth, computing real deterministic metrics: edge coverage, invariant tightness, fidelity, heterogeneity, C3A confidence, θ_dynamic, and composite EFS.
+- Solutions that fail the ValidationOracle are sent through Intelligent Replanning and loop through again maintaining all relevent context from the failed run.

 **2. Real Compute Backends + Graceful Approximation**
 ComputeRouter intelligently routes to real deterministic backends (**SymPy, Cirq, Z3, PuLP** for linear/mixed-integer optimization, and more) before falling back to approximation mode.
-ValidationOracle’s single safe_exec sandbox is the hardened gate for all execution.
-No more fake metrics — everything is real where possible.
+ValidationOracle’s single safe_exec sandbox is the hardened gate for all verification execution.
+No more fake metrics.
+Determinism everywhere.

 **3. Intelligent Stall & Gap Handling with Self-Healing**
 Rich failure context packets are built automatically.
 The system distinguishes **severe stalls** (full replan or Scientist Mode escalation) from **moderate stalls** (targeted repair). **DOUBLE_CLICK** and **ESCALATE** tags identify precise gaps and automatically queue narrower experiments.
 Failure becomes surgical learning.